HMT Empire Windrush: Passengers aboard

 A figure often given for the number of West Indian migrants aboard Empire Windrush is 492, based on news reports in the media at the time, which variously announced that "more than 400", "430" or "500" Jamaican men had arrived in Britain.
 However, the ship's manifest, kept in the United Kingdom National Archives, shows that 802 passengers gave their last place of residence as a country in the Caribbean.

 Among Caribbean passengers was Jamaican-born Sam Beaver King, who was travelling to the UK to rejoin the RAF.
 He later helped to found the Notting Hill Carnival, and became the first black Mayor of Southwark.
 The Jamaican artist and master potter Cecil Baugh was also aboard.
 There were a number of musicians who were later to become well known.
 These included the Calypso musicians Lord Kitchener, Lord Beginner and Lord Woodbine, all from Trinidad; the Jamaican jazz trumpeter Dizzy Reece and the Trinidadian singer Mona Baptiste, one of the few women on the ship, who travelled first class.
 A small number of the Caribbean people aboard were Indo-Caribbeans.
 One of whom, Sikaram Gopthal, was the father of the record-label owner Lee Gopthal.

 There were also 66 Polish passengers who embarked when the ship called at Tampico, Mexico.
 They were women and children whom the Soviets had deported to Siberia after the Soviet invasion of Poland in 1939, but who had escaped and travelled via India and the Pacific to Mexico.
 About 1,400 had been living at a refugee camp at Santa Rosa near León, Guanajuato since 1943.
 They were granted permission to settle in the UK under the Polish Resettlement Act 1947.
 One of them later recalled that they were given cabins below the waterline, allowed on deck only in escorted groups, and kept segregated from the other passengers.

 Of the other passengers, 119 were from the UK, and 40 from elsewhere in the world.
-Non-Caribbean people aboard included Nancy Cunard, English writer and heiress to the Cunard shipping fortune; the travel writer Freya Stark (who shared a cabin with Cunard); Lady Ivy Woolley, the wife of Sir Charles Woolley, the governor of British Guiana; Gertrude Whitelaw, the wealthy widow of the former Member of Parliament William Whitelaw.
-(Note: Gertrude Whitelaw was the grandmother was the prominent Conservative politician William Whitelaw, 1st Viscount Whitelaw) and Peter Jonas, who was only two years old and travelling with his mother and older-sister.
+Non-Caribbean people aboard included Nancy Cunard, English writer and heiress to the Cunard shipping fortune; the travel writer Freya Stark (who shared a cabin with Cunard); Lady Ivy Woolley, the wife of Sir Charles Woolley, the governor of British Guiana; Gertrude Whitelaw, the wealthy widow of the former Member of Parliament William Whitelaw (Note: Gertrude Whitelaw was the grandmother of the prominent Conservative politician William Whitelaw, 1st Viscount Whitelaw); and Peter Jonas, who was only two years old and travelling with his mother and older sister.
 He would be later well known as an arts administrator and opera company director.

 One of the stowaways was a woman called Evelyn Wauchope, a 27-year-old dressmaker.
 She was discovered seven days out of Kingston.
-Some of the musicians on-board organized a benefit concert that raised enough money for her fare, and £4 spending money.
+Some of the musicians on-board organised a benefit concert that raised enough money for her fare, and £4 spending money.
 (Note: Wauchope got married in Britain in 1952.
 She and her husband moved to the United States in 1954.)